efeakyuz/z-coins/README.md

 ## Features

-- **API Integration**: Connects to the Binance API to fetch cryptocurrency data.
+- **API Integration**: Connects to the CryptoCompare API and Binance API to fetch cryptocurrency data.
 - **Live Data Updates**: Implements live updates for asset data using WebSockets.
 - **Price Change Highlighting**: Highlights price changes with colors (green for increases, red for decreases).
 - **User Interface**: